EXPLORE THE AREA

 Starting in the Meander Forest Reserve, this 4-6 hr return hike is one of Tassie’s great short walks.

-The track leads into World Heritage-listed rainforest and fragile subalpine woodland.
+The track meanders through World Heritage-listed rainforest and fragile subalpine woodland.

-The falls are breathtaking as they cascade 130 metres over the escarpment and drop into a pool fringed with Celery top and King billy pine.
+The falls are breathtaking as they cascade 130 metres over the escarpment and drop into a pool fringed with ancient Celery top and King billy pines.

 It’s a phenomenal sight to see in winter when frozen in crystalline form.